plumier/plumier/docs/extends/Custom-Authorization.md

 * `role` is roles of current login user, single or multiple role
 * `user` Current login user
 * `ctx` Koa context of current request
-* `route` Information about current route, contains metadata information about controller and action
-* `parameters` List of parameters that will be used to execute the action
 * `value` optional, value of current parameter (if authorization applied into parameter)